Skip to content

 AspectDescription

 No server managementThe underlying platform dynamically allocates compute resources.
-Developers never run apt-get update or manage Kubernetes nodes.
+Developers do not manage nodes, system packages, or worker pools directly.

-Auto-scalingThe system automatically scales out concurrent function instances as the event queue grows, and crucially, scales down to zero when there are no events.
+Auto-scalingThe system automatically scales out concurrent function instances as the event queue grows and scales down to zero when there are no events.

-Event-drivenFunctions are completely dormant until an explicit event (a file upload, a database row insertion, a web request) triggers their execution.
+Event-drivenFunctions are dormant until an explicit event, such as a file upload, database row insertion, queue message, or web request, triggers execution.

-StatelessFunctions cannot rely on local file systems or memory spanning across invocations.
-Any required state must be stored in an external database or cache.
+StatelessFunctions cannot rely on local file systems or memory spanning invocations.
+Required state must live in an external database, object store, or cache.

 graph LR